Technology-Notes/zacmanchester-kicksat-wiki/Setting-Up-A-Ground-Station-(Hardware).md

 ### Antennas:

-* [Arrow Antenna 440-5](http://arrowantennas.com/arrowii/440-5ii.html) (This is the one to get if you're in the U.S.)
+* [Arrow Antenna 440-5](http://arrowantennas.com/arrowii/440-5ii.html).
+This is the one I have the most experience with, but any small hand-held Yagi antenna should work.

 ### LNAs: